\n\n

 Bedwetting (nocturnal enuresis) is common.
 Around 1 in 6 five-year-olds wet the bed regularly, dropping to roughly 1 in 20 by age ten.
-Because spontaneous resolution is the norm in younger children, many GPs default to a watch-and-wait approach — which is clinically defensible in some cases, but leaves families managing wet beds for months or years without support.
+Because spontaneous resolution is typical in younger children, many GPs adopt a watch-and-wait approach — which is clinically justifiable in some cases, but can leave families managing wet beds for months or years without support.

-The problem isn’t always indifference.
-Many GPs have limited training in paediatric continence and may not be aware of NICE guideline CG111, which recommends active assessment and treatment for children aged five and over, not indefinite waiting.
-Knowing this before you walk into the appointment changes the conversation.
+The issue isn’t always indifference.
+Many GPs have limited training in paediatric continence and may not be aware of NICE guideline CG111, which recommends active assessment and treatment for children aged five and over, rather than indefinite waiting.
+Being informed about this before your appointment can change the conversation.

 The way you frame the appointment matters.
 These are the most effective approaches:

-GPs respond to clinical indicators, but they also respond to functional impact.
-Don’t just say “he still wets the bed” — describe what that means in practice:
+GPs respond to clinical indicators, but also to the functional impact.
+Instead of saying “he still wets the bed,” describe what that means in practice:

 – Wet beds every night, sometimes twice